In this article:

 - Each action is tagged to a division.

-- Permissions can be set using divisions as a restriction.
+- Permissions can be set using a division as a restriction.

-- A division will hold its own accounting transactions – requires separate entities.
+- A division will hold its own accounting transactions, which requires separate entities.

-- From the top level division this gives the ability to see everything happening in the system.
+- At the top level division, you can see everything happening in the system.

 - Email is set at a global level – cannot have a different email address in each division.